poppopjmp/spiderfoot/documentation/overview.md

 - **Automated OSINT Collection:** Schedule and run scans to collect intelligence from a wide range of sources with minimal manual effort.
 SpiderFoot can run unattended, making it ideal for continuous monitoring.
 - **200+ Data Gathering Modules:** Integrate with threat feeds, search engines, social media, DNS, WHOIS, breach databases, paste sites, and more.
 Modules are regularly updated and community contributions are welcome.
 - **Web UI and CLI:** Use the intuitive web interface for interactive investigations, visualization, and reporting, or the command-line interface for automation, scripting, and integration with other tools.
+- **Enterprise Security Features:** Comprehensive security implementation including CSRF protection, input validation, rate limiting, session management, API security, and structured security logging.
 - **Workspaces and Multi-Target Support:** Organize scans, targets, and results into workspaces for collaborative investigations and large-scale assessments.
 Workspaces allow you to manage multiple projects and share findings with your team.
-- **API for Integration:** Integrate SpiderFoot with SIEM, SOAR, and other security tools using the RESTful API.
+- **API for Integration:** Integrate SpiderFoot with SIEM, SOAR, and other security tools using the RESTful API with enterprise-grade security features.
 Automate scans, retrieve results, and trigger actions based on findings.
 - **Correlation and Analysis:** Built-in correlation engine to identify relationships, patterns, and risks across collected data.
 Visualize connections between entities and uncover hidden threats.
 - **Custom Module Support:** Easily extend SpiderFoot with your own modules to support new data sources, custom logic, or proprietary integrations.
 The modular architecture makes development and maintenance straightforward.
 - **Notifications and Alerts:** Receive real-time notifications for critical findings, such as data breaches, exposed credentials, or new assets discovered.
 - **Export and Reporting:** Export scan results in multiple formats (CSV, JSON, HTML) for further analysis or reporting to stakeholders.
 - **Cross-Platform:** Runs on Windows, Linux, and macOS.
 Docker images are available for easy deployment.
+- **Production-Ready Security:** Battle-tested security middleware with comprehensive protection against common web vulnerabilities and enterprise-grade logging and monitoring.

 ---